-- (ii) An associate as defined under Section 1(2) of the Securities Act (Ontario) of any person who is an insider by virtue of (i) above - (w) "Investor Relations Activities" has the meaning given to such term in Policy 1.1 of the TSXV and any amendment thereto or replacement thereof; - "Investor Relations Service Provider" includes any Consultant that performs Investor Relations Activities and any Director, Officer, Employee or Management Company Employee whose role and duties primarily consist of Investor Relations Activities; - (y) "Market Price" means: - (i) Prior to an initial public offering of the Common Shares, such price as is determined by the Board to constitute their fair market value, using such reasonable valuation mechanism as it selects; and - (ii) After an initial public offering of the Common Shares, the closing price of the Common Share as reported on the TSXV on the last Business Day preceding the date on which the Option is granted by the Corporation (or, if such Common Shares are not then listed and posted for trading on the TSXV, on such stock exchange in Canada on which the Common Shares are listed and posted for trading as may be selected for such purpose by the Board); provided however, that the Exercise Price of an Option shall not be less than the minimum Exercise Price required by the applicable rules of the TSXV.
-In the event that the Common Shares did not trade on such Business Day, the Market Price shall be the average of the bid and ask prices in respect of the Common Shares at the close of trading on such date, provided, however, that the Exercise Price of an Option shall not be less than the minimum Exercise Price of an Option shall not be less that the Exercise Price of an Option shall not be less that the Common Shares did not trade on such Business Day, the Market Price shall be the average of the bid and ask prices in respect of the Common Shares at the close of trading on such date, provided, however, that the Exercise Price of an Option shall not be less than the minimum Exercise Price of an Option shall not be less than the fair market value of the Common Shares as determined by the Board in its sole discretion - (z) "Option" means an incentive share purchase option granted pursuant to this Plan entitling the Option Holder to purchase Shares of the Company. - (aa) "Option Certificate" means the certificate, in substantially the form set out as Schedule "A" hereto, evidencing the Option. - (bb) "Option Holder" means a Person or Entity who holds an unexercised and unexpired Option or, where applicable, the Personal Representative of such person. - (cc) "Outstanding Issue" means the number of Shares that are outstanding (on a non-diluted basis) immediately prior to the Share issuance or grant of Option or RSU in question. - (dd) "Participant" means any person eligible to receive an Award under this Plan. - (ee) "Person" or "Entity" means an individual, natural person, corporation, government or political subdivision or agency of a government, and where two or more persons act as a partnership, limited partnership, syndicate or other group for the purpose of acquiring, holding or disposing of securities of an issuer, such partnership, limited partnership, syndicate or group shall be deemed to be a Person or Entity. - (ff) "Personal Representative" means: - (i) in the case of a deceased Option Holder or RSU Holder, the executor or administrator of the deceased duly appointed by a court or public authority having jurisdiction to do so; and - (ii) in the case of an Option Holder or RSU Holder who for any reason is unable to manage his or her affairs, the person entitled by law to act on behalf of such Option Holder or RSU Holder. - (gg) "Plan" means this long term incentive plan as from time to time amended.
+- (ii) An associate as defined under Section 1(2) of the Securities Act (Ontario) of any person who is an insider by virtue of (i) above - (w) "Investor Relations Activities" has the meaning given to such term in Policy 1.1 of the TSXV and any amendment thereto or replacement thereof; - (x) "Investor Relations Service Provider" includes any Consultant that performs Investor Relations Activities and any Director, Officer, Employee or Management Company Employee whose role and duties primarily consist of Investor Relations Activities: - (y) "Market Price" means: - (i) Prior to an initial public offering of the Common Shares, such price as is determined by the Board to constitute their fair market value, using such reasonable valuation mechanism as it selects; and - (ii) After an initial public offering of the Common Shares, the closing price of the Common Share as reported on the TSXV on the last Business Day preceding the date on which the Option is granted by the Corporation (or, if such Common Shares are not then listed and posted for trading on the TSXV, on such stock exchange in Canada on which the Common Shares are listed and posted for trading as may be selected for such purpose by the Board); provided however, that the Exercise Price of an Option shall not be less than the minimum Exercise Price required by the applicable rules of the TSXV.
+In the event that the Common Shares did not trade on such Business Day, the Market Price shall be the average of the bid and ask prices in respect of the Common Shares at the close of trading on such date, provided, however, that the Exercise Price of an Option shall not be less than the minimum Exercise Price required by the applicable rules of the TSXV.
+In the event that the Common Shares are not listed and posted for trading on any stock exchange, the Market Price shall be the fair market value of the Common Shares as determined by the Board in its sole discretion - (z) "Option" means an incentive share purchase option granted pursuant to this Plan entitling the Option Holder to purchase Shares of the Company. - (aa) "Option Certificate" means the certificate, in substantially the form set out as Schedule "A" hereto, evidencing the Option. - (bb) "Option Holder" means a Person or Entity who holds an unexercised and unexpired Option or, where applicable, the Personal Representative of such person. - (cc) "Outstanding Issue" means the number of Shares that are outstanding (on a non-diluted basis) immediately prior to the Share issuance or grant of Option or RSU in question. - (dd) "Participant" means any person eligible to receive an Award under this Plan. - (ee) "Person" or "Entity" means an individual, natural person, corporation, government or political subdivision or agency of a government, and where two or more persons act as a partnership, limited partnership, syndicate or other group for the purpose of acquiring, holding or disposing of securities of an issuer, such partnership, limited partnership, syndicate or group shall be deemed to be a Person or Entity. - (ff) "Personal Representative" means: - (i) in the case of a deceased Option Holder or RSU Holder, the executor or administrator of the deceased duly appointed by a court or public authority having jurisdiction to do so; and - (ii) in the case of an Option Holder or RSU Holder who for any reason is unable to manage his or her affairs, the person entitled by law to act on behalf of such Option Holder or RSU Holder. - (gg) "Plan" means this long term incentive plan as from time to time amended.